What protein level is right for your dog?

 Does your dog need a low protein diet?

 liver disease will also benefit from the increased digestibility of the whole food ingredients in our diets.
 There are no toxins, chemicals, artificial or other inflammatory ingredients to interfere with their liver function.
 They are low in fat.
 The nutrients in real foods are easily recognized and absorbed to support overall health when it's most needed.
-Low protein diets can also be beneficial for fast growing, large breed puppies.
-"Large breed" refers to puppies that will exceed 75lbs at adult weight.
-The most significant growth takes place between 4-10 months of age.
-During this time, if weekly growth exceeds 4 lbs, your puppy may be at risk of developing irreversible structure damage to their bones and joints.
-A restricted protein, fat and calcium diet is recommended to avoid these issues.
-Our recipe calls for approx. 30% meat which translates approximately to 25% protein.
+Our recipe calls for 25% protein.
 You choose the meat and can control the amount of fat by buying lean meats (not to exceed 15% fat).
-When we hear about dogs with urinary stones, we most often times think about oxalate and uric acid stones.

-Is one of our healthy dog, moderate protein diets right for your dog?
+Is a moderate protein diet right for your dog?

 In nearly all cases, the answer to this question is YES!
 Healthy dogs

 have fairly high protein requirements.
 All three of the Healthy Dog kits are designed to include 40-50%% meat.

 Even if your dog has allergies or sensitivities to certain ingredients (including protein) it doesn't mean they aren't healthy or that they don't still need a good amount of protein in their diet.
 It just means that they need a different protein or fewer ingredients overall.
 This is all possible with our Healthy Dog or Healthy Dog Ultra-Limited Formulas.